marano/blog/_posts/2014-12-05-ruby-gc-tuning-parameters.markdown

 Think about.
 This Einstein's quote fits perfectly here.

-So, in order to accomplish this hard work, you have to have great tools in your hands.
-Below I'm sharing my list.
+So, in order to accomplish this hard work surround yourself with great tools.
+I'm sharing my list below.
 Using different thing?
 Please don't hesitate and send your comment at the end of this post.

 - Ruby `GC::stat` - Return a hash with interesting information about the garbage collector.
 - Ruby `ObjectSpace` - The ObjectSpace module contains a number of routines that interact with the garbage collection